 Heublein was a popular producer and distributor of alcoholic beverages, and is widely credited with helping popularize Smirnoff.
 They also sold a wide variety of premade cocktails, including "Malcolm Hereford’s Cow," a milk-based drink that was a big fad in the '70s, and even briefly owned KFC during that decade.
 But they might have stretched things a little too far with Heublein’s Wine & Dine, released as an upscale Hamburger Helper in the mid-'70s.
 For the unsuspecting consumer, it looked like an easy dinner for two: some pasta, a sauce mix, and a small bottle of wine.
 You boil the pasta, toss it with the sauce mix and some chopped beef, plate it up, dim the lights, and take a sip of the wine… only to discover that it’s been salted and seasoned, and was supposed to be mixed in with the pasta!
 The packaging did very little to communicate this fact, and Heublein’s Wine & Dine soon died a sad, hilarious death.

-Studies showed that coffee consumption was down in the late 80s, so in 1989 Pepsi decided to attempt to fill a hole in the market by introducing Pepsi AM, which contained 28 percent more caffeine.
+Studies showed that coffee consumption was down in the late 80s, so in 1989 the always on-trend Pepsi decided to attempt to fill a hole in the market by introducing Pepsi AM, which contained 28 percent more caffeine.
 Sales were down from day one, largely because of marketing: consumers weren’t particularly interested in starting their day with a Pepsi, and the product’s name indicated that it was only supposed to be drunk in the morning.
 If they’d just waited until 1999 and introduced it as Pepsi X-TREME, they might have had a hit on their hands!